Unemployment in the U.S.- statistics & facts

 Tech advancements and globalization

-Technological advancements and automation have a profound impact on job creation.
 While technological innovation can lead to the creation of new industries and job opportunities, it can also result in the displacement of certain jobs.
-Automation and increased productivity in various sectors has reduced the need for manual labor, affecting employment in certain industries.
+Automation and increased productivity in various sectors have reduced the need for manual labor, affecting employment in certain industries.
 Technology-driven industries and emerging sectors have also been able to create new jobs that require specialized tech skills.
 However, tech companies in the U.S. saw mass layoffs in 2022 and 2023, despite relative overall strength in the job market.Globalization and outsourcing have also had complex effects on job creation in the United States.
 On the one hand, globalization has enabled businesses to access new markets, expand operations, and create jobs.
 It has also facilitated the growth of export-oriented industries and increased foreign direct investment, leading to employment opportunities.
 On the other hand, outsourcing and offshoring practices has resulted in job losses in certain industries, particularly in sectors where labor costs are a significant factor.
 Despite reshoring efforts in some sectors, the globalized nature of international business will have a lasting impact.
 The dynamics of global trade including trade agreements, tariffs, and economic relations can influence job creation domestically as well.